-This datapoint tells you the percent of long-term stay residents taking antipsychotic medications.
-While antipsychotic drugs serve an important medical purpose, it is important to confirm these drugs are being used only where medically required.
-In limited situations, excessive reliance on these medications may suggest a nursing home is using these medications to subdue residents.
+This indicates the percentage of residents given antipsychotic medications.
+While antipsychotic drugs may be vital to many patients, it is important to confirm these drugs are being used only where medically required.
+In some cases, excessive reliance on these medications may indicate a nursing home is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of residents who were prescribed antianxiety drugs.
-Antianxiety drugs are given to residents suffering from anxiety and depression.
+This tells you the percent of patients prescribed antianxiety medications.
+Antianxiety drugs are administered to patients suffering from anxiety or depression.

 Managing Depression Among Residents

-Measures the percentage of long-term stay residents who are demonstrating signs of depression.
-Some argue that this is a measure of patient quality of care.
+This datapoint measures the percentage of long-term care residents who are showing depressive symptoms.
+Many believe that this is a reliable measure of resident quality of life.

 Appropriate Vaccine Usage